arachne-threat-intel/thread/CANVAS.md

 What Thread needs to be successful.
 Some of these resources are supplied by Arache Digital, but contributons are also sought from the Thread community.

 Design:
-- UI/UX design: Expertise in user interface and user experience design to create an intuitive and user-friendly interface for Thread.
+- UI/UX design: User interface and user experience design to create an intuitive and user-friendly interface for Thread.
 - Branding and identity: Development of branding elements such as logos, icons, and visual assets to represent Thread.

 Development:
-- Software development: Skilled developers proficient in programming languages, frameworks, and tools required to build and maintain Thread's software components.
+- Software development: People skilled in, or willing to learn programming languages, frameworks, and tools required to build and maintain Thread's software components.
-- Machine learning expertise: Expertise in machine learning to develop and refine the models used for threat intelligence mapping.
+- Machine learning: People skilled in, or willing to learn machine learning to develop and refine the models used for threat intelligence mapping.
 - Data management: Resources to manage and maintain the data and databases used by Thread for analysis and reporting.
-- Security expertise: Cybersecurity experts to ensure the security of Thread's infrastructure and data.
+- Security expertise: People skilled in, or willing to learn cybersecurity to ensure the security of Thread's infrastructure and data.
-- Quality assurance: QA testers to identify and address software bugs and issues.
+- Quality assurance: People skilled in, or willing to learn the QA process to identify and address software bugs and issues.
 - Continuous integration/continuous deployment (CI/CD): Tools and processes to automate software testing, integration, and deployment.

 Community building:
-- Community managers: Individuals responsible for fostering a collaborative and engaged community around Thread.
+- Community managers: People skilled in, or willing to learn how to foster a collaborative and engaged community around Thread.
 - Community moderation: Moderators to ensure that discussions and contributions align with community guidelines.
-- Documentation and tutorials: Technical writers to create documentation, tutorials, and guides for Thread users and contributors.
+- Documentation and tutorials: People skilled in, or willing to learn how to create documentation, tutorials, and guides for Thread users and contributors.

 Infrastructure and hardware:
 - Server infrastructure: Hardware and cloud resources to host and run the web version of Thread's services and databases.